mrscorpion/MSProjectsSummary/README.md

 ---
 ## Java & C & C++ & Objective-C & Swift
-samlpe examples: how to use these languages print "Hello World!"
+samlpe examples: how to use these languages